ifyGecko/RE_Challenges/README.md

 Motivation:

     Give a series of simple exercises to teach about reverse engineering.
-With the idea that it will also be useful as a template to build your own sequence of challenges to further your knowledge while helping others.
+With the idea that it will also be useful as a template to build your own challenges while furthering your knowledge and helping others.

 Set-Up: